nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**Notes about the command format:**<br>
+**:information_source: Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `n/NAME`, `NAME` is a parameter which can be used as `n/John Doe`.
+* Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `add L/ n/LINEUP_NAME`, `LINEUP_NAME` is a parameter which can be used as `add L/ n/allstars`.
 * Items in square brackets are optional. e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/PG` or as `n/John Doe`.
 * Items with …​ after them can be used multiple times including zero times. e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/SF`, `t/PF t/C` etc.
-* Commands are case sensitive. `Add` is considered as invalid commands, the correct command should be in lower case.
+* Commands are case-sensitive. `Add` is considered as invalid commands, the correct command should be `add` which is in lower case.
-* Parameters are case sensitive. `John Doe` and `joHN dOE` are considered as different person.
 * Parameters can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER, p/PHONE_NUMBER n/NAME` is also acceptable.
-* If a parameter is expected only once in the command but you have specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+* If a parameter is expected only once in the command, but you have specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as help.